harrisonm23-byte/Python_Training_Sets/README.md

 ## Exercise 4: Pet Coordinator

-I often practiced Python during a visit to New York for a maternal family event.
-A common topic at such gatherings concerns the boarding of everyone's pets, since some relatives accept pets and other don't.
+I often practiced Python during a visit to New York for a family event.
+A common topic at family gatherings concerns the boarding of everyone's pets, since only some relatives accept pets.

 This exercise determines whose pet can tag along, and whose have to be boarded.
-The exercise practices Boolean logic, dictionaries, nested data structures, and loops.

 ```python
 people = {